5ynthaire/5YN-AbstractionDistillationFramework/README.md

 ## Overview and Purpose

 A lightweight framework providing a structured process for distilling abstract structures and presenting them with precise language.
-Applicable to prompt refinement workflows for high fidelity human-LLM communication, extensible to human-to-human communication.
+Applicable to prompt refinement workflows for high-fidelity human-LLM communication, extensible to human-to-human communication.

 ## About